Ecto, Endo, & Mesomorphs: Training for Your Body Type

 I was eating many thousands of calories a day, spending 5 days a week in the gym, limiting my cardio, and hitting the protein ceiling daily.
 My body was constantly hot, even on those below-freezing days, and I was getting plenty of eye rolls from my female coworkers when I tried to convince them that it’s tougher to eat food when you’re not hungry than to not eat when you are hungry.

 I ended up gaining 13 pounds in a 4-month period but my body shed over half of that within weeks of returning to my regular diet.
-It was a constant battle of my brain telling my body to gain weight with the brain winning the battle for a short period of time and the body dominating the war.
+It was a constant battle of my brain telling my body to gain weight with the brain winning the battle for a short period and the body dominating the war.

 Attempting to transition from an ectomorph to a mesomorph was an uphill battle and a worthwhile lesson for me, however, I stand alone as a sample size of one.
 For others, transitioning from one body type to the next is not only easy but it’s actually what our bodies prefer (see the picture of Ryan Hall in this article).